-In this paper, we conducted additional experiments with respect to our previous work (Messina et al., 2019c), that demonstrated how residual connections are not the only significant architectural details for solving the same-different task.
+In this paper, we conducted additional experiments with respect to our previous work [14], that demonstrated how residual connections are not the only significant architectural details for solving the same-different task.
 Also, it seems that residual and recurrent connections have important roles in the zero-shot generalization to similar problems.